Right Arrow

 • Test authentication and data flow in a sandbox environment before production deployment

-Advanced camera systems with open APIs simplify this process, often offering pre-built BIM 360 connectors that reduce configuration time from weeks to hours (Source: Applied Software).
+Advanced camera platforms with open APIs simplify this process, often offering pre-built BIM 360 connectors that significantly shorten configuration time.

 3. Define automated workflows